 Apptentive was founded in 2011 as a lean startup on a mission to make it easier for companies to build stronger relationships with their customers.
 In 2012, we entered TechStars Seattle and raised a seed round involving Google Ventures, Founder's Co-op, Social Leverage, and Golden Venture Partners.
-We are working to make it easy to connect and understand your customers in meaningful ways that can impact your business.
+In 2014, we raised a second round lead by SurveyMonkey, and are using it to rapidly grow our team and build the best set of tools available that make it easy to connect and understand your customers in a meaningful way.

-We wouldn't be here without our wonderful community of customers, friends, and family.
-Thank you for being a part of the Apptentive story and making each chapter more exciting than the last.
+Thanks to you, our customers, friends, and family, for being a part of the Apptentive story and making each chapter more exciting than the last.
 We invite you to continue with us on this journey.